 7 Tips for Taking Care of Your Brain

-Your brain is a perfect machine that is nourished not just by neurons and glial cells.
-It stores a precious treasure chest of experiences and memories that make up a huge part of who you are.
-It is a fascinating vault where new things are introduced everyday that exercise it and grease its motors.
+Your brain is an incredible machine.After all, it stores a precious treasure chest of experiences and memories that make up a huge part of who you are.
+It’s a fascinating vault where new things are introduced everyday that exercise it and grease its motors.
 However, taking care of your brain is important so it keeps working properly.

-Taking care of your brain requires you to know a series of tips that apply to every day and dietary and behavior habits that will allow your gray matter to be in a good state in order to be able to prevent or at least put off certain diseases.
+Taking care of your brain healthy dietary and behavior habits that will allow your gray matter to be healthy.
+This way, you can help prevent or at least put off certain diseases.

-Your lifestyle can sometimes cause many illnesses that can be avoided; stress, hypertension, cholesterol, obesity, etc. often come from not only neurovascular accidents, but sometimes a simple headache is a result of a day filled with stress and anxiety, a spectrum of illnesses, which is why we should keep this in mind.
+A stressful lifestyle can lead to many illnesses: hypertension, cholesterol, obesity, etc. Often, even a simple headache is a result of a day filled with stress and anxiety.

 1. Take Care of Your Cognitive Reserve